basantrawat/Voice-Assistant-R2D2/README.md

 # R2-D2 a Voice Assistant

-R2-D2 is a Voice Assistant which can do many of tasks for you.
-R2-D2 can perform various task for you such as playing music, opening your favourite sites such as Google, YouTube, GitHub and can also search any information on Wikipedia.
-R2-D2 can also send mail to any person you wanted to.
-R2-D2 is evolving continuously.
+R2-D2 is a Voice Assistant which can do many things for you.
+Some of the tasks include playing music, opening your favourite sites such as Google, YouTube, GitHub and Searching any sort of information on Wikipedia for you.
+R2-D2 can also send emails to any person you wanted to.
+R2-D2 is Learning and Evolving Continuously.

 ## Packages Used